-For Filipinos, an application for a Canadian visa can seem daunting.
+Canadian visa requirements for Filipinos can seem hard to fulfill.
 The rewards, however, can be great.
 Canada offers a free high-quality education system, a discrimination-free job market, a free healthcare system and a wide network of social services.
 What’s more, Canada is home to people who come from all over the world and from all walks of life.

 Filipino student, Nel Jayson Santos, who won an LGBT scholarship to study at Memorial University of Newfoundland, says “I was amazed at how culturally diverse and environmentally rich the country is.”